MrCryptoT/MWC-Launcher/README.md

  If this is true, only edit the pw and your set to go!

  ###  Replace the following Variables ONLY if Needed:
-- NodeLocation=PathofyourNodeDirectory
+- NodeLocation = PathofyourNodeDirectory
-- WalletLocation=PathofyourCLIWallet
+- WalletLocation = PathofyourCLIWallet
-- NgrokLocation=PathofNgrok
+- NgrokLocation = PathofNgrok
-- TransactionFilename=Whatevernameyourtransactionfilesshouldhave
+- TransactionFilename = Whatevernameyourtransactionfilesshouldhave
-- Responsefilename=thenameofyourreceivedresposefile
+- Responsefilename = thenameofyourreceivedresposefile
+- Debugmode = TRUE/FALSE (TRUE displays more detailed Information)
+- CloseFast = TRUE/FALSE (TRUE kips warning before closing and just quit quickly)

 Remarks: